JaceDeane/pokeRGBplus/TO DO.md

 - Remove the now-redundant variable sprites (https://github.com/pret/pokecrystal/wiki/Improve-the-outdoor-sprite-system#5-remove-the-now-redundant-variable-sprites)

+- Create unique Gen II-styled arrangements of the original Gen I music tracks

+- Implement a unique animation for the Ghost upon battle start, like other Pokémon

 ## !
 Bugs: !

 - (!)
 Force the Pokedex to load in Area data for Kanto only